settermjd/twilio-php-extras/README.md

-# twilio-php-extras
+# PHP Extras for Twilio

-A small repository containing a series of extras and additions for Twilio's PHP Helper Library.
+This repository contains a series of classes to simplify working with Twilio's PHP Helper Library.